jonzingale/Haskell/Audio/codon/README.md

 as 32 bit integer arrays, mixed and saved as WAVE files.

 I would like to thank Ken Prokuski and Ed Angel for their camaraderie and support in making this project possible.
+Thank you also to Joe Moon and Toshia Myers for the helpful discussions about genomics.

 The final piece can be listened to here:
 [Pandemic: A peptide symphony in A Major](https://soundcloud.com/jeejaws-for-jawaas/pandemic-peptide-symphony-in-a-maj)